PART 3: THE PLANE TRUTH

 Frank fished around in his pocket, emerging with some coins, as well as his roll of quarters for powering the machine.
 “But even these have dates on them,” he pointed out.
 “I’ll need to check each one to see if it exists in this present.”

 “Oh, God, Frank, seriously – who bothers checking the dates on coins?”

 “But the potential economic repercussions–” Frank froze.
 “Wait, did you just say people won’t check the dates?”

 “Newsflash, Frank.
-As long money looks authentic, most people don’t pay attention to it.”
-Why did she even have to explain that?
+As long money looks authentic, most people don’t pay any attention.”
+Why did she even have to explain it?

-“But… of course!”
-Frank said, excitedly.
+“But… of course,” Frank said, grinning.
 “It’s a bit of a wild theory, but if I’m right… Carrie, I’ve now figured out how the time machine works!”